As a reader of Ana’s blog, I’ll assume you are confident about generating traffic to your blog.

 You can’t compete on quantity because you don’t have the resources, but you can compete on quality, if you take your time and raise your standards.

 And if your content is great, then it will get shared, which will boost conversions.

 Test these out and report back

 I hope this has been useful – if you have any comments at all, please leave them below.

 I’m particularly interested in hearing from you if you have had big jumps in conversions and what has worked well for you.

 I’m Dan Norris, the founder of blogging analytics software Informly.
 I’ve written a 30 page ebook on all of the strategies I use to create content that converts.
-You can download it for free here.
 This is what one of my readers recently said about me “Dan, your content is epic, you’ve taken over Neil Patel as the go to man for online marketing for me.”